Why do we collect your personal information?

 - Use data analytics to improve our overall service experience

 - Send you our regular customer newsletter

 - Let you know about our services and products

 You will receive marketing communications from us if you have requested information from us or purchased goods or services from us, or if you provided us with your details when you entered a competition or registered for a promotion and, in each case, you have not opted out of receiving that marketing.

-You can ask us to stop sending you direct marketing messages at any time by writing to or emailing us at email@example.com.
+You can ask us to unsubscribe form our communications and stop sending you direct marketing messages or the customer newsletter at any time by emailing us at email@example.com.

 Where you opt out of receiving these marketing messages, this will not apply to personal data provided to us as a result of a product/service purchase, warranty registration, product/service experience or other transactions.